liu2g/liu2g.github.io/content/cobots-sim/index.md

 In particular, we investigated a cooperative object transportation method using a group of autonomous networked cobots (collaborative robots).
 Using two KUKA YouBot and CoppeliaSim simulation software, we validated our work in a simulated environment.

-Our work was documented in a conference paper, which is accepted and in proceeding for [ROSE 2024 Symposium](https://rose2024.ieee-ims.org/).
+Our work was presented in [IEEE International Workshop on Robot Sensing (ROSE) Symposium](https://rose2024.ieee-ims.org/) and documented in the corresponding [conference paper](https://ieeexplore.ieee.org/document/10590934).

 <iframe
   src="poster.pdf"